freeCodeCamp/guide/src/pages/csharp/switch-case/index.md

 ```

 ## Example in if statements
-The previus switch case example, in `if statements` corresponds to:
+The previous switch case example, in `if statements` corresponds to:
 ```
 int number = 1;